pengfeiliu371/Getting_started/HPC_cluster_Jupyter_guide.md

-## Running Jupyter jobs on Georgia Tech new HPC environment (Phoenix)
+## Analyze geodata interactively on Georgia Tech new HPC environment (Phoenix)
 > by Pengfei Liu (pengfei.liu@eas.gatech.edu)

 This tutorial is for the new GaTech phoenix cluster.
 The Anaconda software has been installed, and a "pace-jupyter-notebook" script has been develped by PACE support team.
-If you are interested to install Anaconda from scratch, the tutorial below might be useful: https://github.com/Environment-and-Seniors-Health-Emory/Getting_started/blob/main/HPC_cluster_GUI_Jupyter_Guide.md
+If you are interested to install Anaconda from scratch, the tutorial in the link below might be useful: https://github.com/Environment-and-Seniors-Health-Emory/Getting_started/blob/main/HPC_cluster_GUI_Jupyter_Guide.md

 ### 1. Setup Anaconda environment on PACE cluster